IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

 1. cd into this project's root directory
 1. Run `npm install` to install the app's dependencies
 1. Run `npm start` to start the app
-1. Access the running app in a browser at <http://localhost:6003>
+1. Access the running app in a browser using either
+  * <http://localhost:6004> for the standard version
+  * <http://localhost:6004/index-grid.html> for the grid version
 dic
 [Install Node.js]: https://nodejs.org/en/download/